 The Orange F.O.O.D.
 Week claims to be the longest running regional food and wine festival in Australia.
-Well, it depends on how you define a food festival.
-Port Lincoln’s Tunarama festival traces its origins back to 1962 but, to be fair, its more famous for its tuna tossing competition than for the seafood.
+Well, it isn’t.
+Port Lincoln’s Tunarama festival traces its origins back to 1962 but, to be fair, it’s more famous for its tuna tossing competition than for the seafood.
 The Barossa Vintage Festival goes back even further – to 1947 – but its original focus was wine rather than food.
 But the Taste Festival in Hobart, now known as Taste of Tasmania, certainly pipped the Orange event by two years.

 Whether or not it was first, the festival was certainly not the last.
 Now regional towns and districts throughout Australia have their own festivals, from Apollo Bay to Tamworth, from Margaret River to Noosa.